 Finally, we all made it downstairs to the living room, where Terry propped his foot up on the coffee table, still groaning in agony.
 By this stage, I’d consulted Dr Google myself (note: NEVER DO THIS), and we’d basically gone through every single home remedy we could find, from ice packs to compression, and back again.
 Absolutely nothing worked.
 Not one thing.
 By the time my parents turned up to take Terry to hospital, we’d both been up all night: Terry in excruciating pain, me in an absolute agony of anxiety, and both of us pretty damn sure we couldn’t get through one more minute of this.

 At this stage, Terry had been doing his best to replace the fluids he should have been taking all week, which meant he’d been forced to hobble to the bathroom few times – trips which involved him howling in pain, and clinging to every available surface to keep himself upright.
-My dad brought a walking stick to help get him out to the car (Despite not using one himself, my dad has a small collection of walking sticks and canes: don’t ask…), but he needed a wheelchair to get him into the hospital, and I honestly don’t know what we’d have done if my parents hadn’t been there to help.
+My dad brought a walking stick to help get him out to the car, but he needed a wheelchair to get him into the hospital, and I honestly don’t know what we’d have done if my parents hadn’t been there to help.
 I don’t even want to think about it.

 And that’s where we’re up to basically.
 Luckily for us, my parents were able to go and pick up the prescription, while Terry and I tied to grab a couple of hour’s sleep.
 We were back up again at 9am, though, so Terry could take the new meds – and if we weren’t feeling sleep-deprived from having a newborn (And, I mean, sure, we were tired, but we were coping, you know?) we sure as hell are now.